 I dislike that word, but I know it’s what everyone uses.
 Anyway, to me, I’m looking for one big thing–a ramp that goes a significant way down toward the ocean.
 Sometimes they are wooden, other times they are this plastic or rubber material called a Mobi Mat.

 If they have the beach wheelchairs, that’s a huge bonus.
-However, they are fairly new.
+However, those are fairly new.
 It was inspiring to see so many towns here that have them though.
 The trend is catching on quickly!

 Wheelchair Accessible Beaches